 The conduct of research activities involving human or animal participants is governed by ethics guidelines contained in legislation and policies.
-The central objectives of ECU’s research ethics arrangements are to nurture ethical conduct and facilitate quality research.
+The central objectives of ECU’s research ethics arrangements are to nurture ethical conduct and facilitate world-class research.
 This is achieved by resourcing the reflective practice of ECU’s research.

 The foundation of reflective practice is that ethical challenges and questions that arise in human research rarely produce a single answer that would be correct for every project.
 The specifics of the discipline, methodology, research question and research topic, the potential participant pool and contextual factors such as the location of a project and the experience of the researcher necessitate a more nuanced approach.